F-1 Visa Requirements

 - Students are not permitted to accept outside employment during their first year in the United States.

-- Holders of student visas will not be admitted to the U.S. until a date thirty days or less prior to the beginning of your program date, or start date, as stated on your Form I-20 or DS-2019.
+- Holders of student visas will not be admitted to the U.S. until a date thirty days or less prior to the beginning of your program date, or start date, as stated on your Form I-20.

 Applicants currently holding an F – 1 visa and studying in the United States